-- 5. Remove the fill plug (refer to "Front Gearcase Fluid Level Check"). - 6.
-Place a drain pan under the front gearcase drain plug. - 7.
-Remove the drain plug (Item 2) and allow fluid to drain completely.
+5. Remove the fill plug (see Chapter 2 - Front Gearcase Lubrication, page 2.24).

+- 6. Place a drain pan under the front gearcase drain plug. - 7.
+Remove the drain plug 2 and allow fluid to drain completely.

 - 8. Clean the drain plug magnetic surface. - 9.
 Reinstall the drain plug and torque to specification. - 10.
 Add the recommended amount of fluid through the fill hole.
 Maintain the fluid level even with the bottom threads of the fill plug hole.